 Early in the manuscript there is a series of four illustrations, each showing a different activity, In order, they are titled The Art of Preparation of Stones, Metals, Plants and Animals.
 Each is filled with multiple workers engaged in various activities pertinent to the specific art.
 Each highlights interactions between the Aristotelian elements: air, water, earth and fire.
 There is no specific indication of where any of the four scenes take place, although some educated guesses can be taken.
 For instance, the stone workers, or lapidaries, almost certainly are an early incarnation of the famed 'Opificio delle pietre dure' working in the Uffizi's Galleria dei Lavori.
 But we will leave that discussion for another time.

 Of the four illustrations, "Preparing Animals" focuses on activity within a kitchen.
 (See above, click to enlarge).
 The scene is intriguing in that it appears to take place in a domestic setting.
-Birds hanging from the rafters represent air, fish on a grilling rack represent water, a whole carcass on the spit represents earth and fire appears as itself in several locations.
+Labels call out the four Aristotelian elements; birds hanging from the rafters represent air, fish on a grilling rack represent water, a whole carcass on the spit represents earth and fire appears as itself in several locations.
 I would like to suggest that this setting is none other than the Neri family kitchen and that the practitioners of the art are three of Antonio's siblings.
 In the middle right, a young boy is engaged in turning the spit (in green).
 The best candidate would be then eleven year-old Allesandro, the eventual heir to the family, whose own son named Neri would carry on the family practice as a physician.
 Of the two young women pictured, the three family choices are fourteen year-old Lucretia, Sixteen year-old Maria and twenty-six year-old Lessandra.